doronharitan/autoencoder/README.md

     <p align="center"><img width="400" height="350" vspace="100" src="https://github.com/doronharitan/autoencoder/blob/master/figuers/body_angle_of_the_rat.jpg">
     <img width="360" height="350" src="https://github.com/doronharitan/autoencoder/blob/master/figuers/dis_from_arena_center.jpg"></p>

+ The above results were surprising, they show that the latent space that was learned with training represented the dimensionality of the arena.
+  In the plot above We can actually see an arena (circle) with 6 ports spaced evenly around it.
+  This result is strengthened when we consider also the coloring of the data-points, which shows that the topological shape that was learned is arrange according to the distance of the rat from the center of the arena and by the body angle of the rat.
+  When you consider the fact that input image could be from any location in the arena, its quiet amazing that the network learned to mapped it to the real arena shape and used this element as an important feature to encode the image data.

 ##### PCA/UMAP as encoder results

 ##### predict rat boy angle results